eoink28/Year1_Projects/README.md

 # Year1_Projects
-Any Notable projects/pieces of code that we have completed in first year
+Any Notable projects/pieces of code that i have completed in first year